dancespiele/yew_styles/README.md

 ```
 4. Ready to import and use in your project 🚀

+## Visual example:

+You can find all the visual example in the website https://yewstyles.spielrs.tech

 ## Run the documentation page
 1. `git clone https://github.com/spielrs/yew_styles.git`
 2. `cd yew_styles`